≡ Menu

 What rate (or price) can I qualify for?

-Who have been prescribed Abilify to treat either Tourette’s disorder or Bipolar disorder, what you may discover is that in “mild” or “non-severe” cases where the patient is working or is a full-time student or non-working spouse there are situations where they may be able to qualify for coverage.
+For those who have been prescribed Abilify to treat either Tourette’s disorder or Bipolar disorder, what you may discover is that in “mild” or “non-severe” cases where the patient is working or is a full-time student or non-working spouse, there are situations where they may be able to qualify for coverage.

-Be able to qualify for a Standard or Normal rate.
-When things begin to become more complicated, an individual may not be in “perfect” health other than being diagnosed with one of these conditions or their Tourette’s or Bipolar disorder might not be considered completely “mild”.
+They may even be able to qualify for a Standard or Normal rate.
+When things begin to become more complicated, an individual may not be in “perfect” health other than being diagnosed with one of these conditions, or their Tourette’s or Bipolar disorder might not be considered completely “mild.”

 In cases like these…

-It becomes important to do your homework before applying for coverage and make sure that you’re not only applying for the “right” kind of insurance for you, but that you’re also applying to the “right” life insurance company that will provide you with the greatest opportunity for success.
+It becomes essential to do your homework before applying for coverage, make sure that you’re applying for the “right” kind of insurance, and apply to the “right” life insurance company that will provide you with the greatest opportunity for success.

 One of the most important things that you can do as a consumer to make sure that you find the “best life insurance policy” for you is to make sure that you choose to work with an independent life insurance agent who will be able to “pick and choose” among a variety of different top-rated life insurance companies so that you’re not “stuck” relying on just one or two different options.